Sitecore/Sitecore.HabitatHome.Utilities/docs/xp/preparing-installation.md

 ## Assets

 - Review the `assets.json` file to ensure everything is configured correctly.
   - By default, only the SPE and SXA modules get installed automatically.
-If you would like to install the Data Exchange Framework-related modules or the Salesforce Marketing Cloud connect modules you will need to set the appropriate flags in this file.
+If you would like to install additional modules you will need to set the appropriate flags in this file.
+See [installing-modules.md](installing-modules.md) for more details.

 ## Setting up Defaults